-It’s now November 2014 well past the 17th anniversary of the initial presentation of my brain tumor, with no recurrence in sight.
+It’s now February 2020 the 23rd anniversary of the initial presentation of my brain tumor, with no recurrence in sight.
 These days I’m more concerned that something else will get me, e.g. heart attack.
 I remain determined to live a full and productive life.
 During my brain tumor journey, my perspective on life has changed.
 Before this happened, I’m afraid I took my life, my family and my health for granted.
 Now I cherish each day I awake healthy.
 I also began as a brain tumor neophyte, like a deer caught in the headlights of an 18-wheeler.
 Early on, I found support from the examples of such people (sadly no longer with us) as David M Bailey and Rebecca Libutti (survived 11 years).
 As time went by, I learned that I was also becoming one of the lucky few.
 When I participate in chat rooms, support groups and converse with other people today, it is in the role of someone who (so far) is beating the odds.
 Prognosis is based on statistics, which can predict outcomes for a group of patients.
 However, we are all individuals, and statistics are of little value when discussing individual cases.
 There are just too many variables that influence the survival prospects of any one of us.
 As I often say, “your mileage my vary”.
 To all who are reading this, and who have been diagnosed, or are caring for someone with this terrible disease, I say never give up hope.

 Back to Continuing the Journey